eniac/Cebinae/vm_experiments.md

 ##### Setting up the VM

-(Optional) You can reproduce the results describe in this section in a VM with the lucid language and Tofino SDE version 9.5.0 installed.
+(Optional) You can reproduce the results describe in this section in a VM with the lucid language compiler (leveraged to translate the higher-level event-driven code to P4-16) and Tofino SDE version 9.5.0 installed.

 **Note for artifact reviewers:** We provide a copy of a pre-built vm for convenience.
 To use the pre-built VM: